 As stated above, Illinois LLCs are exempt from double taxation (unless filing as a corporation), but there are a few more things to know about your Illinois business taxes.
 Managing your LLC’s taxes can seem overwhelming, but partnering with an experienced accountant can help ensure you’re compliant with all Illinois tax laws.

 Let’s take a look at some of the federal and state tax laws for LLCs in Illinois:

 It can take up to 10 days to process your Articles of Organization, whether you file online, by mail, or in person.
 Many filings are approved much sooner, but you can speed the process up by paying for expedited processing.

-LLC owners usually decide to have their business taxed the default way, which is as a sole proprietorship (for single-member LLCs) or a partnership (for multi-member LLCs).
-This method only requires owners to pay taxes on their percentage of the profits on their personal tax returns.
+LLC owners usually decide to have their business taxed the default way, which is as a sole proprietorship (for single-member LLCs) or a general partnership (for multi-member LLCs).
+This method only requires owners to pay federal income taxes on their percentage of the profits on their personal tax returns.
 The LLC itself is not taxed.
 This avoids the “double taxation” that corporate shareholders pay, in which profits are taxed both at the business level and the personal level.

-If you aren’t sure which tax filing structure works best for your LLC, reach out to a qualified accountant or tax specialist for help.
+In some instances, it might be advantageous to have your LLC taxed as a corporation.
+If you aren’t sure which tax filing structure works best for your limited liability company, reach out to a qualified accountant or tax specialist for help.

 Many business owners enjoy forming LLCs because they can create an organizational structure that best fits their needs.

 Some states allow business owners to form what is known as a Series LLC.
 This term refers to a group of LLCs that are nested under one parent LLC.
 This type of structure can be appealing to many business owners, entrepreneurs, or investors.
 However, not all states allow series LLCs.